alecbrownlie/Project1/README.md

 Expected Output for User Mode:
 ----------------------------
+- For Task 1, use numbers that exceed 5 digits may slow down program.
+This is due to the number of basic operations made by the consecutive integer checking algorithm.
+- Console Output:
 ```
 ----- Project 01: Empirical Analysis of Algorithms -----
       Welcome!
 Please select mode for analysis: